 True to contemporary fiction, alternating storylines are trending.
 Indelible is no different and follows along with three unique but equally lost characters:

 Magdalena is a Lithuanian living in Paris.
-She occupies a small apartment with a scumbag roommate and voyeur with implied PTSD.
+She occupies a small apartment with a scumbag roommate gone voyeur with implied PTSD.
 Magdalena also carries a secret and what she deems a curse.
 Tattoos appear across peoples’ skin, and she can read their truths.

 These magical ink markings speak of the past, present, and even future.
 However, Magdalena is not a superhero and cannot save people from their fates, including her best Lithuanian friend, Lina.